Philadelphia "Penn" Catch-all

 It is screen printed, kiln formed glass, 4.5" square and slumped into a sushi-style mold making it about 3/4" high at the corners.
 Catch-alls are great for tossing your coins and keys into, hold rings and earrings, candles, soap, make cute appetizer plates, spoon rests or decorative accents.
 They are food safe and we recommend hand washing, though they can go in the dishwasher.

 This design is part of a series and has other matching housewares!
-It comes packed in colorful tissue and gift box, ready for wrapping.
+It comes packed in colorful tissue, please let us know if you need a gift box. and gift box, ready for wrapping.
 This particular design is made-to-order, please allow an additional 2-3 weeks to make and ship.